 traefik:

-image: traefik:saintmarcelin
+image: traefik:munster

 container_name: traefik